-In the United States, approximately 65 percent of all jobs in 2020 will require some level of postsecondary education, and the demand will reach 74 percent in Minnesota.1 The projected demand for postsecondary education in Minnesota spans all occupational categories, including managerial, STEM, social sciences, community service, education, healthcare, and "blue collar" industries (see Figure 1).2 However, the projected demand in Minnesota exceeds the current supply of college-educated adults.
-Figure 2 indicates that 72 percent of adults in Minnesota have completed some college coursework or a postsecondary credential.
+In the United States, approximately 65 percent of all jobs in 2020 will require some level of postsecondary education, and the demand will reach 71 percent in Nebraska.1 The projected demand for postsecondary education in Nebraska spans all occupational categories, including managerial, STEM, social sciences, community service, education, healthcare, and "blue collar" industries (see Figure 1).2 However, the projected demand in Nebraska exceeds the current supply of college-educated adults.
+Figure 2 indicates that 68 percent of adults in Nebraska have completed some college coursework or a postsecondary credential.

-In order to meet future workforce demands, many states have set ambitious goals to improve the educational attainment of their residents.3 Minnesota aims to raise the proportion of adults with a postsecondary certificate or degree to 70 percent by 2025.
-Figure 2 shows that progress has been made towards raising educational attainment in Minnesota, as the percentage of adults with at least an associate degree increased from 35 percent in 1990 to 50 percent in 2016.
-(Data on postsecondary certificate attainment are currently limited, but some analyses indicate that accounting for educational certificates would increase the postsecondary attainment rate by two to four percentage points.)4

-The ability of policymakers to reach a "70 percent" attainment goal carries significant implications for state revenue.
-If the current rate of degree production remains constant, state revenue in 2025 is projected to be nearly \$30 million less than it is today.
-Conversely, projections suggest that if the attainment goal were fulfilled by 2025, over \$1 billion in additional revenue would be generated through income tax, sales tax, property tax, Medicaid savings, and corrections savings.
+In order to meet future workforce demands, many states have set ambitious goals to improve the educational attainment of their residents, such as a goal to raise the proportion of adults with a postsecondary certificate or degree to 60 percent by 2025.3 Figure 2 shows that progress has been made towards raising educational attainment in Nebraska, as the percentage of adults with at least an associate degree increased from 31 percent in 1990 to 45 percent in 2016.
+(Data on postsecondary certificate attainment are currently limited, but some analyses indicate that accounting for educational certificates would increase the postsecondary attainment rate by two to three percentage points.)4 revenue.
+If the current rate of degree production remains constant, state revenue in 2025 is projected to be nearly \$2.6 million more than it is today.
+Conversely, projections suggest that if the attainment goal were fulfilled by 2025, over \$200 million in additional revenue would be generated through income tax, sales tax, property tax, Medicaid savings, and corrections savings.
 Moreover, policies that effectively raise levels of educational attainment will yield important civic and health benefits, including higher rates of voting, volunteerism, and healthful prenatal care.
-For example, health risk factors such as smoking are less prevalent among individuals who have a bachelor's degree or higher.7 Residents of Minnesota also benefit from higher education in terms of higher earnings and lower unemployment, compared to those with only a high school diploma.8
+For example, health risk factors such as smoking are less prevalent among individuals who have a bachelor's degree or higher.7 Residents of Nebraska also benefit from higher education in terms of higher earnings and lower unemployment, compared to those with only a high school diploma.8